-- (1) Foreign students can apply to enroll in the program through their school. - (2) After graduating and before their student resident status expires, overseas Chinese or foreign students, or those who receive permission from the National Immigration Agency under the Ministry of the Interior to extend their residence status, shall proceed to the district office in the area where they reside to extend their enrollment in the NHI program. - Those with a steady job can register for the program through their employers. - 3.
+- (1) Foreign students can apply to enroll in the program through their school. - (2) After graduating and before their student resident status expires, overseas Chinese or foreign students, or those who receive permission from the National Immigration Agency under the Ministry of the Interior to extend their residence status, shall proceed to the district office in the area where they reside to extend their enrollment in the NHI program.

+- 2. Those with a steady job can register for the program through their employers. - 3.
 Those who are unemployed but able to enroll as a dependent through a relative (i.e., parents, spouses, or children) could participate in the National Health Insurance program through a relative's insurance registration organization after six months continuous residence in Taiwan. - 4.
-Those without a fixed employer or family members with whom dependency can be claimed, must, after six months of consecutive residence, enroll through the local administrative office where they reside. - Company chairpersons/owners They must enroll in the program through their company after six months of consecutive residence. - 6.
-Newborns of foreign nationality born in Taiwan According to Article 9, Paragraph 3 of the National Health Insurance Act, starting on December 1, 2017, newborns of foreign nationality born in Taiwan and having received the documentary proof of residence shall enroll in the NHI program since the date of birth.
+Those without a fixed employer or family members with whom dependency can be claimed, must, after six months of consecutive residence, enroll through the local administrative office where they reside. - 5.
+Company chairpersons/owners They must enroll in the program through their company after six months of consecutive residence.